Home Sweet Home

 The Certified Nurse Assistant provides resident centered care to residents while assuring resident safety as established in Sunny Hill Nursing home policy and procedures, current standards of care, and practice and applicable state/federal regulations under the direct supervision of an RN/LPN.

-Housekeeping / Laundry - Full and Part time
+Housekeeping / Laundry - Part Time & Full Time

 Perform the day-to-day activities of the Housekeeping/Laundry Department and assure resident safety in accordance with current federal, state and local standards, guidelines, and regulations governing the facility.
 Assure that our facility is maintained in a clean, safe, and comfortable manner and an adequate supply of linen is on hand at all times to meet the needs of the residents.

-RN House Supervisor - Part time, 3rd shift
+RN House Supervisor - Part Time, Days or Midnights

 Responsible for supervising and coordinating nursing care and related activities within Sunny Hill Nursing Home.
 Supervise and coordinate workers engaged in related activities.
 Responsible to the SHNH Administrator through the Director of Nursing.
 Responsible for personnel, functions, equipment, assuring resident safety, and other activities as assigned.